biyunwu/smart-connected-newark/README.md

     * `data/` stores most of the contents that are rendered by pages.
     * `images/` is a folder of images that are fetched dynamically in building time.
     * `material_style/` has the foundational styling files for this project.
-    * `pages/` has `.js` files whose names are identical to the path names of the website.
-For example, `index.js` corresponds to the homepage `https://smartcities.rutgers.edu` and `impacts.js` corresponds to the page `https://smartcities.rutgers.edu/impacts`.
+    * `pages/` has `.js` files whose names are identical to the path names of the website (except `index.js` which corresponds to the homepage `https://smartcities.rutgers.edu`).
+For example, `impacts.js` corresponds to the page `https://smartcities.rutgers.edu/impacts`.
 Refer to [Routing](https://www.gatsbyjs.com/docs/reference/routing/creating-routes/#define-routes-in-srcpages) for more info on Gatsby routing mechanism.

 - `static/`: static assets that are [outside of the module system](https://www.gatsbyjs.com/docs/how-to/images-and-media/static-folder/).
+Files in this folder are copied to the production bundle without processing.

 ## 💻 Open Source Credits:
 - [Gatsby.js](https://www.gatsbyjs.com/)